jbuck/assume-aws-role/README.md

   "arn:aws:iam::123456789012:role/Administrator"
 ```

+You can list all the defined roles with a single command:

+`assume-aws-role list`

 ## How does it work?

 Any roles you add are stored in `~/.assume-aws-role/config`.
 It's optional but highly recommended that you use a MFA device.